Astronomy Program Header Image

 Graduate Courses

-The Fall 2006 topic is "Astrophysics of Stars and Galaxies," instructed by Dr. Guy Worthey.
+The Spring 2011 topic is "Astrophysics of Stars and Galaxies," instructed by Dr. Guy Worthey.
+The Fall 2011 topic is "Compact Objects and General Relativity," instructed by Matthew Duez.

 • Special Projects or Independent Study, ASTR 600, variable credit and S,F grading.